 A SIP trunk can have a number of "channels," each of which corresponds with an active media stream.
 The concept is very similar to that of an ISDN PRI trunk.
 An ISDN PRI trunk has 23 channels (North America) or 30 channels (outside North America) for media and one or two channels for signaling.
 All of the ISDN channels can be engaged in calls simultaneously.
 An equivalent SIP trunking setup would be to have an MBG with 23 or 30 SIP trunk channel licenses.
 Since one license is used per call, 23 active calls require 23 licenses.

 CONFIGURE SIP TRUNKING

+- 1. Configure the SIP trunk on MBG

-- 1. Configure the Mitel ICP to support SIP trunking via MBG:
+- 2. Configure the Mitel ICP to support SIP trunking via MBG:

-- o MiVoice Business (3300 ICP)
+- MiVoice Business (3300 ICP)

-- o MiVoice Office 250
+- MiVoice Office 250

-- o MiVoice MX-ONE
+- MiVoice MX-ONE

-- 2. Configure the SIP trunk on MBG
+- MiVoice Office 400